Baptist Collegiate Ministry

 Sponsor: Bill Hughes

-Circle K is a service organization through which college students can find a means of responsible student action in the communities and a more active involvement in the life of the campus.
-Circle K’s mission is to involve college and university students in campus and community service while developing quality leaders and citizens.
-Circle K inspires people to better our world.
-Its motto is “We Build.”
-Circle K provides constructive opportunities for students to become involved on campus and in the community through service work to others in need.
+New Hope is a service organization through which college students can find a means of responsible student action in the communities and a more active involvement in the life of the campus.
+New Hope mission is to involve college and university students in campus and community service while developing quality leaders and citizens.
+New Hope inspires people to better our world.
+Its motto is “Giving New Hope to Those in Need.”
+New Hope provides constructive opportunities for students to become involved on campus and in the community through service work to others in need.

 Sponsor: Shelia Priest